wp-plugins/newsletters-lite/readme.txt

 10. Dashboard widget for quick overview

 == Changelog ==

+= 4.3.9 =
+* ADD: WordPress 4.0 compatibility
+* ADD: More action/filter hooks in the core
+* ADD: Hidden custom fields
+* IMPROVE: get_editable_user_ids() deprecated
+* IMPROVE: Improvements to the newsletters RSS feed
+* IMPROVE: Change $user_ID checks to is_user_logged_in()
+* IMPROVE: Don't show the "RSS" button under Sent & Draft Emails if RSS is turned off
+* IMPROVE: Change 'init' hook priority
+* IMPROVE: 'list' parameter for the [newsletters_subscriberscount] shortcode
+* FIX: Subscriber exists redirect doesn't work on "all" mailinglists subscribe form
+* FIX: Latest posts send with no posts and group by category
+* FIX: Manage subscriptions incorrectly says "You are logged in..."
+* FIX: Manage subscriptions unsubscribe "You are not subscribed to any lists."
+* FIX: PHP Fatal error: Call to undefined function icl_get_languages()

 = 4.3.8 =
 * ADD: New meta box under Configuration > System for permissions